A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Background

-{\bf Complexity Analysis:} Via Corollary \ref{cor:binomod}, and some additional elementary bit complexity estimates for modular arithmetic, it is clear that, {\em save for Steps 7--10}, Algorithm \ref{algor:binoqp} has complexity $O(\gamma \log^3(pdH))$.
-Evaluating a $\gamma$th power mod $p$ takes time $O(\log(\gamma)\log^2 p)$ via recursive squaring (using grade-school multiplication).
-Step 7 (whose complexity dominates that of Steps 8--10), consists of no more than $p-1$ evaluations of a $\gamma$th power mod $p$.
-This takes time $O\!\left(p\log^2(p)\log \gamma\right)$ so we are done.
+{\bf Complexity Analysis:} Via Corollary \ref{cor:binomod}, \cite{generator}, and some additional elementary bit complexity estimates for modular arithmetic \cite{vzgbook}, it is clear that, {\em save for Steps 6--9}, Algorithm \ref{algor:binoqp} has complexity $O(p^{1/4}\log(p)\log\log(p) +[\log(dpH)\log\log(dpH)]^2)$, provided we use Harvey and van der Hoeven's recent fast multiplication algorithm \cite{harveymult}.
+Steps 6--7 (whose complexity dominates the complexity of Steps 6--9), involve $\frac{p-1}{\gamma}-1$ multiplications in $\F_p$ and $\gamma-1$ multiplications in $\Z/(p^{2\ell+1})$.
+This takes time no worse than $O(p\log(dp)\log\log(dp))$, so we are done.